earl-gresh/weather_app/README.md

 3. Extract the URL from the metadata
 4. Query the National Weather Service's API again using the extracted URL to get the forecast.

-Note: Many online services provide an API to Geocode a street address into latitude and longitude components.
+Note: Many online services provide an API to convert a street address into latitude and longitude components.
 I was unable to find a token free service and settled on [Geocoding API](http://geocode.maps.co) to achieve the first step in the process.

 ### Application Configuration